 You can write one or choose one someone else wrote.
 All you need is three or four chords, and off you go!

 Do I really need to say anything more?
 Playing guitar is the most fun I’ve ever had.
 You can do anything with it, from playing simple and great-sounding chord progressions to arpeggios played at hyper-speed.
-As with any worthwhile hobby, how much you get out of the guitar depends on how much you’re ready to invest in it.
+As with any worthwhile hobby, how much you get out of learning guitar depends on how much you’re ready to invest in it.
 However deep you decide to immerse yourself in the world of the guitar is up to you.
 That’s the beauty of it!

 I’m so excited for you to start learning!
 If you’re just doing research right now, I hope I was convincing.
 If you’re ready to sign up for some private or online group guitar lessons, check out TakeLessons.com to browse our database of teachers either online or in your area.
 (You can find me here!)
 In the immortal words of AC/DC, “for those about to rock, we salute you.”